-- 9.15 Concerns have been raised that the conservation manual for the Estate which was prepared by the Council and English Heritage (now Historic England) in 2006 has not been mentioned nor played any role in the applications.
+9.15 Concerns have been raised that the conservation manual for the Estate which was prepared by the Council and English Heritage (now Historic England) in 2006 has not been mentioned nor played any role in the applications.
 This document identifies the areas of high significance within the properties across the estate.
-Although not mentioned in the applicant's submission the proposal allows the Douglas fir window frames to be retained and reused in-situ, keeping the heritage value of the frames in the listed buildings.
-In the context of a listed building where historic fabric should be retained where possible this is considered acceptable. - 9.16 Historic England has been consulted and has authorised the Council to determine the applications as it sees fit (see Consultation response).
+Although not mentioned in the applicant's

+- 9.16 Historic England has been consulted and has authorised the Council to determine the applications as it sees fit (see Consultation response).
 It is considered that the proposed works which have been developed in close association with the Council's planning and conservation officers and with Historic England, offer a conservation-led approach to the thermal upgrading of the dwellings by maximising the retention of historic fabric and retaining the original appearance of the grade II listed housing blocks.
 The works also constitute a notable public benefit by improving the thermal performance of a public housing estate, where Camden is the freeholder and the majority of flats are rented to Council tenants.
-As such, the works cause low level harm to the special interest of the grade II listed housing blocks but the public benefits, notably the environmental improvements and long term conservation of the listed buildings, outweigh that harm.
+As such, the works cause low level harm to the special interest of the grade II listed housing blocks but the public benefits. notably the environmental improvements and long-term conservation of the listed buildings, outweigh that harm.
 Whilst the impact on the buildings arises due to change in fabric, the wider appearance in terms of the conservation area and setting of the buildings is not notable and would be preserved.
-As such there would be no harm to the character and appearance of the Alexandra Road Estate Conservation Area, or to the setting of Alexandra Road Estate Park which is a grade II listed Registered Park and Garden.

-- 9.17 A legal agreement would be required to secure a suitably qualified and experienced architect who will be contractually bound to oversee the works from start to completion, and to ensure glazing and joinery contractors with experience of repairing, upgrading and retrofitting windows in postwar listed buildings are employed for the entire duration of the project. - 9.18 To ensure the public benefits that derive from the overall programme of works across both sets of applications are realised, the applications will be linked through a shadow s106 agreement ensuring that the whole programme is delivered.
+As such there would be no harm to the character and appearance of the Alexandra Road Estate Conservation Area, or to the setting of Alexandra Road Estate Park which is a grade II listed Registered Park and Garden. - 9.17 A legal agreement would be required to secure the existing architects (Levitt Bernstein) who are a suitably qualified and experienced architectural practice who will be contractually bound to oversee the works from start to completion, and to ensure glazing and joinery contractors with experience of repairing, upgrading and retrofitting windows in postwar listed buildings are employed for the entire duration of the project. - 9.18 To ensure the public benefits that derive from the overall programme of works across both sets of applications are realised, the applications will be linked through a shadow s106 agreement ensuring that the whole programme is delivered.